Grant Opportunities

 Eligibility [read more ... ]

 The ABMS REF welcomes applications from health systems, universities, or other organizations with missions that intersect meaningfully with the ABMS mission.
-The principal investigator’s primary position must be at a United States institution.
-Current and former ABMS Visiting Scholars are encouraged to apply.
+The PI’s primary position must be at a United States institution.
+Current and former ABMS Scholars are encouraged to apply.

-The principal investigator must not be affiliated with ABMS, which means they satisfy the following criteria:
+The PI must not be affiliated with ABMS, which means they satisfy the following criteria:

-- They or a family member do not receive compensation, benefits, or any form of renumeration from ABMS or an ABMS Member Board.
+- Neither they nor any family member receives compensation, benefits, or any form of renumeration from ABMS or an ABMS Member Board.

-- They work for an organization that is not affiliated with ABMS or ABMS Member Boards, as grant funds are paid to the unaffiliated organization.
+- They do not work for an organization that is affiliated with ABMS or ABMS Member Boards; grant funds are paid to the unaffiliated organization.

-ABMS Member Boards may apply for funding only in collaboration with a principal investigator who is not ABMS-affiliated.
+ABMS Member Boards may apply for funding only in collaboration with a PI who is not ABMS-affiliated.

 Member Board Contact [read more ... ]

 The ABMS REF grant aims to stimulate research collaborations with and among the ABMS Member Boards.
 At the Letter of Intent (LOI) stage, the investigators should notify a representative from the most relevant ABMS Member Board(s) of their intended proposal.
-If needed, a list of primary contacts from each Member Board is included in the appendices of the application materials.
+The list of primary contacts from each Member Board is included in the appendices of the Request for Proposal.

 Projects that are relevant to more than one Member Board are encouraged.
 The investigators can incorporate feedback from this conversation into the LOI at their discretion.